KimDuWon-c/Capstone-Design/dangerzone/readme.md

 It is a project utilizing Open source 'Dangerzone'

-In this project, adding HWP file extension a lot of koreans use.
+This project includes HWP file extension a lot of koreans use.

 Convert hwp to html through pyhwp and html to pdf through wkhtmltopdf.